 But those climbers unfortunately leave a considerable footprint.
 Nearly 94 tons of waste was collected from the mountain during the 2024 spring climbing season, per the Kathmandu Post, which reported that around 60,000 people trek to the base camp annually.

-In 2015, a rule was enacted requiring all visitors to make a $4,000 “garbage deposit” that’s only refunded if the individual returns to base with at least 17.6 pounds of trash.
+In 2015, a rule was enacted requiring all hikers to make a $4,000 “garbage deposit” that’s only refunded if the individual returns to base with at least 17.6 pounds of trash.
 However, local Sherpa guides are generally responsible for carrying most supplies and clearing waste off the natural wonder.
 To do so, they must cross the Khumbu Icefall, a river of ice over a-half mile long.

 Located between base camp and camp 1, the Icefall is one of Everest’s most dangerous features, as changes in temperature can cause the frozen water to melt and crumble, increasing the risk of avalanche.